-- A cellulitis around an eye can spread to infect the brain.
+- Cellulitis around an eye, which can spread to infect the brain.

-- Bacteria that get into the bloodstream can cause an infection of the heart valves.
+- Bacteria that get into the bloodstream and which can cause an infection of the heart valves.

 So, the 'take home message' is: if you have a patch of skin that is red, warm and seems to be getting larger, see a doctor as soon as possible.
 With treatment, most people with cellulitis make a full recovery without any complications developing.